hakuhodo-technologies/scope-rl/docs/documentation/visualization.rst

     <div class="white-space-20px"></div>

-Furthermore, when conducting OPE on multiple logged datasets collected by various behavior policies, SCOPE-RL also enables to discuss how the quality of dataset may affect the performance of OPE.
+Furthermore, when conducting OPE on multiple logged datasets collected by various behavior policies, SCOPE-RL also enables a discussion on how the quality of the dataset may affect the performance of OPE.

 First, the following three figures are applicable to the point-wise estimate of expected policy value, variance, CVaR, and lower quartile.
 In the following example, we can learn that OPE results can be particularly unstable when using "ddqn_epsilon_0.1" as the behavior policy, which is more deterministic than other behavior policies.